zjg540066169/TMOGA/README.md

 An example can be:

 `python3 ./main.py -d synfix6 -g 20 -p 20  --CID 0.5  --Md 5 --Tp 0.5 --Cp 0.5 --Mp 0.2`

+## Disclaimer

+If you find there is any bug, please contact me: jungang.zou@gmail.com.